Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 • Ultrasound,

-show the exact location and extent of the tumour.
+show the exact location and extent of the tumor.

-In addition, the ENT specialist must clarify whether there is another malignant tumour, for example in the oesophagus or the lungs.
-To do this, he performs an oesophageal and a bronchial endoscopy (bronchoscopy).
+The ENT specialist must also clarify whether there is another malignant tumor, for example in the oesophagus or lungs.
+To do this, he performs an esophagoscopy andbronchoscopy.

-An X-ray image of the lung shows the size and location of the secondary tumour.
+An X-ray of the lungs shows the size and location of the tumor.

 Medical treatment of laryngeal cancer

-The patient's health condition and age also play a role in the decision.
+The patient's state of health and age also play a role in the decision.

-On the basis of these conditions, the specialist advises a surgical intervention and/or radiation treatment or chemotherapy.
+Based on these factors, the specialist will advise surgery and/or radiotherapy or chemotherapy.
 Sometimes the latter are also used together.

-Laryngeal cancer in the early stage has a favourable prognosis because it can often be completely removed by surgery.
+Early-stage laryngeal cancer has a favorable prognosis, as it can often be completely removed by surgery.

-If it is in a place that is easily accessible through the mouth, the tumour can be cut out endoscopically and microscopically using a laser.
+If it is located in an area that is easily accessible via the mouth, the tumor can be removed endoscopically and microscopically using a laser.
 This minimally invasive procedure leaves only a small incision and spares healthy tissue.

 If this is not possible, the larynx is opened with a scalpel.